Agramondis

 Duration: November 2022 – April 2023

 The PRO-Cashew is a five-year (2019-2024) project which aims to support cashew producers in Benin, Burkina Faso, Côte d’Ivoire, Ghana, and Nigeria to improve productivity and improve access to market.
 The project will strengthen cashew producer capacities as well as develop incentives to renovate and rehabilitate cashew farms, improve production and quality and create a more competitive West African RCN for the international market.
-For this project, we are designing the midterm evaluation methodologies and data collection approaches and developing the data collection tools.
-We will be conducting farmer survey, FGDs, KIIs with relevant stakeholders in the cashew sector as well as CNFA, PRO-Cashew and USDA staff.
-As part of the evaluation, we will be reviewing the performance indicators of the project to evaluate the implementation progress.
-Finally, we will develop report and provide recommendations for adjustments to interventions and implementation approaches for the PRO-Cashew Project.
+For this project, we designed the midterm evaluation methodologies and data collection approaches and developed the data collection tools.
+We conducted farmer surveys, FGDs, KIIs with relevant stakeholders in the cashew sector as well as CNFA, PRO-Cashew and USDA staff.
+As part of the evaluation, we reviewed the performance indicators of the project to evaluate the implementation progress.
+Finally, developed a report and provided recommendations for adjustments to interventions and implementation approaches for the PRO-Cashew Project.

 TechnoServe - Environmental Impact Assessment for Prosper Cashew Project